 DMD is a rare pediatric disorder involving progressive muscle degeneration that eventually leads to death.
 DMD is caused by various mutations in the dystrophin gene that result in a lack of functional dystrophin in muscle fibers, which renders muscle fibers more susceptible to mechanical stress.
-Dystrophin is a protein that resides in the membrane of muscle cells and is critical to the structural and membrane stability of muscle fibers in skeletal, including diaphragm, and cardiac muscle.
-When muscles contract or stretch during normal use, the absence of normally functioning dystrophin results in activation of the NF-kB pathway, triggering inflammation in the muscles, resulting in muscle damage and reducing the ability of muscles to regenerate.
+Dystrophin is a protein that resides in the membrane of muscle cells and is critical to the structural and membrane stability of muscle fibers in skeletal, diaphragm, and cardiac muscle.
+When muscles contract or stretch during normal use, the absence of normally functioning dystrophin results in activation of the NF-kB pathway, triggering inflammation in the muscles, initiating muscle degeneration, and reducing the ability of muscles to regenerate.
 As muscle damage progresses, connective and adipose tissues replace muscle fibers, resulting in inexorable muscle weakness.

 DMD occurs almost exclusively in males, occurring in approximately 1 in 3,500 live male births.
-Based on this incidence rate, we estimate that DMD affects a total of approximately 15,000 patients in the United States and approximately 19,000 patients in the European Union.
+Based on this incidence rate, we estimate that DMD affects a total of approximately 15,000 patients in the United States and approximately 19,000 patients in the European Union, or EU.

 Children with DMD typically begin to show symptoms of disease between ages two and five, when they develop a waddling gait, frequently fall and have difficulty rising from the floor.
 Progressive weakness then develops in the voluntary muscles in the arms, legs and trunk.
 This muscle weakness is accompanied by fixations, or contractures, of joints, such as knees, hips and elbows.
 By age eight, most patients have difficulty ascending stairs.
 Patients typically lose walking ability between the ages of ten and fourteen and, by about twelve years of age, most people with DMD are unable to walk and need to use a power wheelchair on a regular basis.
 Patients' cardiac and respiratory muscles are also adversely affected, typically requiring use of ventilators in their late teens.
-Progressive weakening of cardiac and respiratory muscles of DMD patients eventually results in death, generally in their mid-twenties.
+Progressive weakening of cardiac and respiratory muscles of DMD patients eventually results in death, generally in the patient's mid-twenties.

-The Role of NF-кВ in Duchenne Muscular Dystrophy
+The Role of NF-kB in Duchenne Muscular Dystrophy

-NF- κ B plays an important role in regulating skeletal muscle health and appears to be especially important in regulating skeletal muscle mass in chronic diseases such as DMD.
-Activated NF- κ B promotes the degradation of specific muscle proteins and leads to the induction of pro-inflammatory mediators such as cytokines, including tumor necrosis factor alpha, or TNF- α , interleukin 6, or IL-6, and interleukin-1 beta, or IL-1 β ; chemokines; cell adhesion molecules; and tissue degrading enzymes, such as matrix metallopeptidase 9, or MMP-9.
-In addition, activated NF- κ B suppresses muscle stem cell differentiation that is required for muscle regeneration by preventing satellite stem cells from differentiating into myoblasts, progenitor cells that differentiate, to give rise to muscle cells.
-Activation of NF- κ B is observed in muscle tissues of patients with DMD prior to the onset of other clinical manifestations, and activated NF- κ B is persistently elevated in the immune cells and degenerating muscle fibers of patients with DMD.
-Moreover, evidence exists that mechanical stress activates NF- κ B in muscles and increases levels of activated NF- κ B by a factor of three to four times and drives NF- κ B mediated inflammation.
-Muscles with increased mechanical stress and inflammation, such as quadriceps and hamstrings, show the greatest progression of disease.
+NF-kB plays an important role in regulating skeletal muscle health and appears to be especially important in regulating skeletal muscle mass in chronic diseases such as DMD.
+NF-kB is a key link between loss of dystrophin and disease progression in DMD, and NF-kB has a fundamental role in skeletal and cardiac muscle disease in DMD.
+Activated NF-kB promotes the degradation of specific muscle proteins and leads to the induction of pro-inflammatory mediators such as cytokines, including tumor necrosis factor alpha, or TNF-a, interleukin 6, or IL-6, and interleukin-1 beta, or IL-1b; chemokines; cell adhesion molecules; and tissue degrading enzymes, such as matrix metallopeptidase 9, or MMP-9.
+In addition, activated NF-kB suppresses muscle stem cell differentiation that is required for muscle regeneration by preventing satellite stem cells from differentiating into myoblasts, progenitor cells that differentiate, to give rise to muscle cells.
+Activation of NF-kB is observed in muscle tissues of patients with DMD prior to the onset of other clinical manifestations, and activated NF-kB is persistently elevated in the immune cells and regenerative muscle fibers of patients with DMD.
+Moreover, evidence exists that mechanical stress activates NF-kB in muscles and increases levels of activated NF-kB by a factor of three to four times.
+Muscles with increased mechanical stress, such as quadriceps and hamstrings, show the most rapid progression of disease.